-I thought I did but she pressed further.
+I thought I did but this friend pressed further.

 Step 1.
 Pray

-Step 3.
-Start by telling him Send the kids out so you are uninterrupted
+- Send the kids out so you are uninterrupted.

 - This is not about right or wrong, it is about how he interprets situations.

-- Offer advice about every little thing he does
+- Offer advice about little things he didn’t ask for advice about.

-- Take the lead and leave him out of decision making process
+- Take the lead and leave him out of the decision-making process.

 This is a small part of the list…

 I was not respecting him in the way he understood respect.
-And as I sat there… shocked on the couch (because he had already moved on to other things) I came face to face with sin.
+And as I sat there… shocked I came face to face with sin.

 Unintentional sin… but sin is sin.
 Sound harsh?

-Well, if God said “Wives respect your husband” and I wasn’t… that was sin.
+Well, if God said, “Wives respect your husband,” and I wasn’t… that was a sin.

 God showed me this sort of Love/Respect sandwich in Ephesians 5:22-33.
 Have you ever seen it there?

-God starts it with a 1 liner for the wife -respect your husband.
+- God starts it with a one-liner for the wife -respect your husband.

-And He finishes the passage reminding the wives to respect their husband.
+- He finishes the passage reminding the wives to respect their husbands.

 Now, most of the weight falls to the husband – and man alive – that kind of love is intense!
-If I were sitting with your husband I would encourage him to dig into that passage and better learn what this intense love looks like.
+Believe me, if I were sitting with your husband I would challenge him to dig into that passage and better learn what this intense love looks like.

-But I am talking to us as wives… Ladies, God doesn’t give it any Loop Holes about Respect or acting unbecoming.
+But I am talking to us as wives.
+Ladies, God doesn’t give any loopholes about respect or acting unbecoming.

-- Weather we think he deserves it or not
+- Whether you think he deserves it or not

-- Even if he isn’t loving us the way the passage says he should
+- Even if he isn’t loving you the way the passage says he should

 - Regardless of how many mistakes he’s made in the past.